jpham14/phoneNum/README.md

 1. Install Eclipse IDE
 1. Install Apache Tomcat
 1. Run Eclipse and create a workspace
-1. A. Clone the repository (You can choose to save it inside the Eclipse workspace if you like), and in Eclipse go to File > Open Projects from File System.
+1. a.
+Clone the repository (You can choose to save it inside the Eclipse workspace if you like), and in Eclipse go to File > Open Projects from File System.
 Beside Import Source, click Directory, then find and select the respository folder.
 Then click Finish.
-	A. Download the WAR file.
+	a.
+Download the WAR file.
 Then in Eclipse, go to File > Import, expand the Web folder and select WAR file you downloaded.
 1. Create a server in Eclipse.
 In Eclipse, click on the Servers tab at the bottom of the screen.
 In the empty space, right click and select New > Server.
 Select Apache v7.0 Server or later.
 Then click Next.
 1. Add phoneNum.
 1. Back in the Servers tab, right click on the server and select Start.